Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Boston XO2 RGP contacts by Bausch and Lomb cost around $35 to $50 per lens retail, adding about $95 per lens for non-spherical lenses, such as a toric lens that corrects for astigmatism or hyperopia.
 By comparison, Fluoroperm 30 RGP contact lenses by Paragon Vision Sciences are about $90 per lens retail price with the same additional cost for non-spherical lenses.
 These lenses are typically more expensive as they are designed for special eye needs.

 RGP contact lenses are less common.
 They can therefore be harder to find and purchase, which can make them more expensive.
-If you take care of them properly, you will not need to buy another pair for a year, which can save you money.
+If you take care of them properly, they may be the only contact purchase you have to make all year.

 How Much are Daily Use Contacts?